Canada indigenous ask pope for residential schools records

 About 150,000 children were taken from their homes.
 Many were subjected to abuse, rape and malnutrition in what the Truth and Reconciliation Commission in 2015 called "cultural genocide".

 Caron said the topic of records came up.
-Records are held in Canada, in archives of religious orders, and possibly in archives of the Vatican's missionary department.
+Records are held in Canada's dioceses and in archives of Rome headquarters of various religious orders.
+Archbishop Donald Bolen of Regina, Saskatchewan, told reporters no records were believed to be the Vatican itself.

 "The Métis nation needs to be sure to understand our full truth, and that will be unfettered access to Church records and we will be speaking more with the pope on this," she said.